 Definition: Self-Efficacy is a term and theory originally proposed by psychologist Bandura.
 According to Bandura (1977), self-efficacy is the belief that people have in their own abilities to execute behaviors necessary to produce designated levels of performance.
 In other words, it is a personal judgment of "how well one can execute courses of action required to deal with prospective situations".
 Self efficacy is linked to an employee's belief in his or her own capacity to produce specific performance attainments.

-We love to keep things really short, but provide links to learn more about your subject and to similar concepts.
+We like to keep things short, and provide links to learn more about your subject.

-© 2023 MBA Brief - Last updated: 29-1-2023 - Privacy | Terms
+© 2023 MBA Brief - Last updated: 30-5-2023 - Privacy | Terms